xen-project/xen/SUPPORT.md

     This feature is security supported
     by a different organization (not the XenProject).
+    The extent of support is defined by that organization.
+    It might be limited, e.g. like described in **Supported, with caveats** below.
     See **External security support** below.

   * **Supported, with caveats**